chomeyama/HN-UnifiedSourceFilterGAN/README.md

 ## Run

-In this repo, parameters are managed using [Hydra](https://hydra.cc/docs/intro/).<br>
+In this repo, hyperparameters are managed using [Hydra](https://hydra.cc/docs/intro/).<br>
 Hydra provides an easy way to dynamically create a hierarchical configuration by composition and override it through config files and the command line.

 ### Dataset preparation

-Create corpus and scp/list files denoting path to the audio according to your own dataset path.<br>
+Make dataset and scp files denoting paths to each audio files according to your own dataset (E.g., `egs/vctk/data/scp/vctk_train_24kHz.scp`).<br>
-An example of the training scp/list files are provided under `egs/vctk/data/scp/` directory in this repo.
+Also, list files denoting paths to the features extracted in the next step are required (E.g., `egs/vctk/data/scp/vctk_train_24kHz.list`).<br>
+Note that scp/list files for each training/validation/evaluation are needed.

 ### Preprocessing